 On June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as Brexit.
 Following protracted negotiations, the United Kingdom left the European Union on January 31, 2020.
 Under the withdrawal agreement, there is a transitional period until December 31, 2020 (extendable up to two years).
 Discussions between the United Kingdom and the European Union have so far mainly focused on finalizing withdrawal issues and transition agreements but have been extremely difficult to date.
-To date, only an outline of a trade agreement has been reached.
-Much remains open but the Prime Minister has indicated that the United Kingdom will not seek to extend the transitional period beyond the end of 2020.
-If no trade agreement has been reached before the end of the transitional period, there may be significant market and economic disruption.
-The Prime Minister has also indicated that the UK will not accept high regulatory alignment with the EU.
-Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime that applies to products and the approval of product candidates in the United Kingdom.
-Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, may force us to restrict or delay efforts to seek regulatory approval in the United Kingdom for our product candidates, which could significantly and materially harm our business.
+On December 24, 2020, the United Kingdom and European Union entered into a Trade and Cooperation Agreement, which set out certain procedures for approval and recognition of medical products in each jurisdiction.
+Pursuant to the formal withdrawal arrangements agreed between the United Kingdom and the European Union, the United Kingdom withdrew from the European Union, effective December 31, 2020.
+Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of the Trade and Cooperation Agreement or otherwise, may force us to restrict or delay efforts to seek regulatory approval in the United Kingdom for our product candidates, which could significantly and materially harm our business.